eyolegoo/PROJECT-21/README.md

 - To successfully implement "K8s From-Ground-Up", the following and even more will be done by you as a K8s administrator:

-1. -Install and configure [master (also known as control plane) components](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components) and [worker nodes (or just nodes)](https://kubernetes.io/docs/concepts/architecture/nodes/).
+1. Install and configure [master (also known as control plane) components](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components) and [worker nodes (or just nodes)](https://kubernetes.io/docs/concepts/architecture/nodes/).

-2. -Apply security settings across the entire cluster (i.e., encrypting the data in transit, and at rest)
+2. Apply security settings across the entire cluster (i.e., encrypting the data in transit, and at rest)

     - In transit encryption means encrypting communications over the network using HTTPS

     - At rest encryption means encrypting the data stored on a disk

-3. - Plan the capacity for the backend data store etcd
+3. Plan the capacity for the backend data store etcd

-4. - Configure network plugins for the containers to communicate
+4. Configure network plugins for the containers to communicate

-5. - Manage periodical upgrade of the cluster
+5. Manage periodical upgrade of the cluster

-6. - Configure observability and auditing
+6. Configure observability and auditing

 **Note**: Unless you have any business or compliance restrictions, **ALWAYS** consider to use managed versions of K8s - Platform as a Service offerings, such as [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/), [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/), or [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) as they usually have better default security settings, and the costs for maintaining the control plane are very low.